apache/pulsar/site2/docs/cookbooks-retention-expiry.md

   --time 3h
 ```

-In the following example, time is not limited and size limit is set to 1 terabyte.
-The size limit determines the retention result.
+In the following example, the time is not limited and the size limit is set to 1 TB.
+The size limit determines the retention.

 ```shell
 $ pulsar-admin namespaces set-retention my-tenant/my-ns \